 If your dog isn’t napping during the day and is consistently restless at night, that’s not normal.
-This lack of sleep may cause them to be needy, whiney, restless, sluggish, or even disinterested in life.
+A lack of sleep may cause them to be whiny, sluggish, or disinterested in play.
 Displaying these symptoms on occasion is okay, and you can allow for a cranky day once in a while.
-The best remedy is to tire them out with a long walk or game of fetch to bring about sleep and get them back into their standard sleep cycle.
+If the behavior persists, it's cause for concern.

 Dogs who have severe sleep disorders will exhibit more concerning behaviors such as excessive whining or crying, becoming disoriented when performing basic tasks, or becoming aggressive because they are increasingly on edge from the lack of rest.
 You may notice your dog becoming more irritable and agitated.
 On the flip-side, they could begin to withdraw socially and stop engaging as they previously would have.

 Signs that your dog isn’t getting enough sleep can come on suddenly or gradually.
-Any symptoms that are concerning should be discussed with your veterinarian to rule out the possibility of medical-related issues.
+Any symptoms that are concerning should be discussed with your veterinarian to rule out the possibility of medical issues.

 Your dog may be suffering from insomnia for a number of reasons:

 Painful arthritis could be causing insomnia as your dog cannot be still and feel comfortable.
-Prescribed pain relief or special massage treatments could help.
-Sleep apnea which is commonly seen in flat-faced dogs and obese dogs will cause a dog to jolt awake when their airways block.
+Prescribed pain relief, special massage treatments, or different bedding could help.
+Sleep apnea, which is commonly seen in flat-faced and obese dogs, will cause a dog to jolt awake when their airway is blocked.
 Multiple sleep interruptions can be frustrating and leave a dog feeling constantly tired.
-After a vet has ruled out any medical issues, the next step is to look at what else could be the cause of your dog’s restlessness.
+After a vet has ruled out any medical issues, the next step is to look at other possible causes for your dog’s restlessness.

 A lack of exercise is the root cause of many behavioral issues.
 Your dog needs an outlet to expend energy.
 Depending on your dog’s age and energy level, the amount of exercise they need can vary, but it is key to understand the type of dog you have and meet that required amount of exercise.